INDIAN CASINOS IN WASHINGTON

-There are 28 Indian casinos operating in Washington and they all have compacts with the state allowing them to offer table games, as well as electronic ‘scratch’ ticket games which use a finite number of tickets with a predetermined number of winners and losers.
+All casinos in Washington are affiliated with Indian Tribes and all have compacts with the state allowing them to offer live table games, as well as electronic ‘scratch’ ticket games which use a finite number of tickets with a predetermined number of winners and losers.

-Most Washington casinos are not open on a 24-hour basis and the hours of operation are noted in each casino’s listing.
+Most Washington casinos are open on a 24-hour basis.
+The hours of operation are noted in each casino’s listing for those not open 24 hours.

-Although most of the casinos have toll-free numbers be aware that some of these numbers will only work for calls made within Washington.
+Although most of the casinos in Washington have toll-free numbers be aware that some of these numbers will only work for calls made within Washington.

-For more information on visiting Washington call their tourism department at (800) 544-1800 or go to: www.experiencewashington.com.
+For more information on visiting Washington casinos, call the state’s tourism department at (800) 544-1800 or go to: www.experiencewa.com

 Card rooms have been legal in Washington since 1974.
 Initially limited to just five tables per location, the law was changed in 1996 to allow up to 15 tables.
 One year later, a provision was added to allow house-banked games.
 Permissible games include: blackjack, Caribbean stud poker, pai gow poker, let it ride, casino war and numerous other card games.
 Baccarat, craps, roulette and keno are not allowed.